 شاهزاده (Syahzadah) – in Uyghur language (ئۇيغۇر تىلى).

-The modified Arabic-derived writing system is the most common and the only standard in China, although other writing systems are used for auxiliary and historical purposes.
+One of the unique features of Uyghur is its use of the Arabic script, which was introduced to the region during the Islamic period.
+This script has been modified to include additional letters and diacritical marks to represent the unique sounds of Uyghur.
+This modified Arabic-derived writing system is the most common and the only standard in China, although other writing systems are used for auxiliary and historical purposes.
 Unlike most Arabic-derived scripts, the Uyghur Arabic alphabet has mandatory marking of all vowels due to modifications to the original Perso-Arabic script made in the 20th century.

 Uyghur has played an important role in the cultural and political identity of the Uyghur people, and has been the subject of ongoing controversy due to the Chinese government’s attempts to suppress the use and teaching of the language.